kallycao/foodie-finds/README.md

 ## Overview

-Let's Eat is an application designed to help indecisive and hungry users by generating random restaurants based on user cravings and houses a list of user favorited restaurants.
+Let's Eat is an application designed to help indecisive and hungry users.
+It generates a list of the top 20 restaurants, from Yelp's API, based on user selection.
+Options are presented in random order.
+It also houses a list of user favorited restaurants.
 The drool-worthy UI will inspire even the most uncertain users!

 &emsp;